Time-Dependent Two-Fluid Magnetohydrodynamic Model and Simulation of the Chromosphere: Code Validation

-The shock tube tests studied by \citet{Sod1978} are often used to tests against shock capturing schemes.
-The shock capturing scheme used in this code is the TVD-MUSCL scheme which is known to perform well against these tests.
+The shock-tube tests studied by \citet{Sod1978} are often used to tests against shock capturing schemes.
+The shock capturing scheme used in this code is the \textsf{TVD-MUSCL} scheme which is known to perform well against these tests.
 The fluid used in this case is the neutral fluid in the absence of collisions.
-The thermal energy equation~(\ref{eq:energyneutral}) has been modified to a pressure equation similar to Sod's to ensure reproducible results, every other equation has not been changed.
+The thermal-energy Equation~\ref{eq:energyneutral} has been modified to a pressure equation similar to Sod's to ensure reproducible results; every other equation has not been changed.

-Figure \ref{fig:shocktube} shows the results and they mimic the results shown in the paper.
+Figure \ref{fig:shocktube} shows the results, and they mimic the results shown in the article by~\citet{Sod1978}.
 The runs were done in arbitrary units.
-The initial conditions are $\rho_l = 1$, $V_l = 0$, $p_l = 1$ and $\rho_r = 0.125$, $V_r = 0$, $p_l = 0.1$.
+The initial conditions are $\rho_\text{l} = 1$, $V_\text{l} = 0$, $p_\text{l} = 1$ and $\rho_\text{r} = 0.125$, $V_\text{r} = 0$, $p_\text{l} = 0.1$.
 The number of grids chosen were 1001 and the results are taken at time $t = 0.1$.
-The boundary conditions were all static Dirichlet boundary conditions matching the initial conditions for either side.
-The five regions mentioned in the original paper can be clearly seen in the density plot.
+The boundary-conditions were all static Dirichlet boundary-conditions matching the initial conditions for either side.
+The five regions mentioned in the original article by~\citet{Sod1978} can be clearly seen in the density plot.